Seals don't drink water, getting all the hydration they need from their diet.

 With the largest brain to body ratio of any living fish, these gentle giants are under threat.

-With the largest gender size discrepancy in the animal kingdom, a male blanket octopus weighs 40,000 times less than the female.
+With the largest sex size discrepancy in the animal kingdom, a male blanket octopus weighs 40,000 times less than the female.